 G King & Son

-Traveling around Norfolk churches it is apparent that the county owes much to this firm for the preservation of our heritage.
+The county owes much to this firm for the preservation of our heritage.
 Of particular note are restorations at: Saxlingham Nethergate, St Peter Mancroft (Norwich) and East Harling.

 When Denis King retired, the firm was led by his son Michael who carried on the firm’s traditions.
 Michael made the outstanding east window in St Margaret de Westwick (Norwich).
 The firm finally closed in 2003 with the retirement of Michael – which truly was the end of an era.